bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/07_Sample_Applications/02_Python/99_Persistent_Storage/01_KMeans_with_dataClay.rst

-Kmeans with dataClay
+KMeans with dataClay
 --------------------

 KMeans is machine-learning algorithm (NP-hard), popularly employed for cluster analysis in data mining, and interesting for benchmarking and performance evaluation.

-The objective of the Kmeans algorithm to group a set of multidimensional points into a predefined number of clusters, in which each point belongs to the closest cluster (with the nearest mean distance), in an iterative process.
+The objective of the KMeans algorithm to group a set of multidimensional points into a predefined number of clusters, in which each point belongs to the closest cluster (with the nearest mean distance), in an iterative process.